J4yTr1n1ty/pfp-checker/README.md

 </div>

 > **Do you have friends on Discord who change their profile pictures way too often?
-Ever wondered how many times they change their profile pictures?
+Ever wondered how many times they change their profile pictures or server icons?
 This bot will be your _blazingly fast_ solution.** 🚀

-PFP Checker is a Discord bot that tracks and archives users' profile pictures and username history, providing statistics and detailed historical records of changes.
+PFP Checker is a Discord bot that tracks and archives users' profile pictures, username history, and server icons, providing statistics and detailed historical records of changes.

 ## ✨ Features

-- 📊 **Comprehensive Tracking**: Monitor profile pictures and usernames
+- 📊 **Comprehensive Tracking**: Monitor profile pictures, usernames, and server icons
 - 📅 **Historical Records**: View the complete history of changes
 - 📈 **Advanced Statistics**: Track frequency of changes with averages
-- 🔍 **User Insights**: Understand patterns in profile updates
+- 🔍 **User & Server Insights**: Understand patterns in profile and server updates
 - 🔄 **Automatic Updates**: Regular checking for changes
 - 🐳 **Docker Support**: Easy deployment with Docker and Docker Compose